SamiaIslam22/ucsb_rag_chatbot/README.md

 ### Project Development

-This UCSB RAG Chatbot System was developed with guidance and mentorship from Dr. Samantha Roberts (@srobertsphd), director of ASRC Nanofab, advancing AI-powered knowledge management for scientific research and nanofabrication facilities.
+This UCSB RAG Chatbot System was developed with guidance and mentorship from Dr. Samantha Roberts, director of ASRC Nanofab, advancing AI-powered knowledge management for scientific research and nanofabrication facilities.

 ### Data Source Permission